jenslys/autovod/README.md

 The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts downloading and uploading the stream to YouTube.

 > **Warning**
-> It does not download and upload the **offical Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.
+> This does not download and upload the **offical Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.

 Current available upload options: